Arunima-Paul/Sales_Report_Excel/README.md

 **Recommendations:**

-1.Investigate the reasons behind underperformance in markets of Poland, Canada and Spain to identify challenges and opportunities for improvement.
+1. Investigate the reasons behind underperformance in markets of Poland, Canada and Spain to identify challenges and opportunities for improvement.
-2.Focus on high-performing markets like India and USA to maintain growth and use the successful strategies in other regions.
+2. Focus on high-performing markets like India and USA to maintain growth and use the successful strategies in other regions.
-3.Develop strategies for European markets to improve sales performance and achieve closer alignment with targets.
+3. Develop strategies for European markets to improve sales performance and achieve closer alignment with targets.

 Dataset obtained from Codebaiscs Bootcamp.